istio/istio.io/content/docs/concepts/multicluster-deployments/index.md

     caption="Istio mesh spanning multiple Kubernetes clusters with direct network access to remote pods over VPN"
 >}}

-In this topology, the Istio control plane is deployed on one of the clusters while all other clusters run a simpler remote Istio configuration which connects them to the single Istio control plane that manages all of the Envoy's as a single mesh.
+In this topology, the Istio control plane is deployed on some of the clusters while all other clusters run a simpler remote Istio configuration which connects them to the remote Istio control planes that manage all of the Envoy's as a single mesh.
 The IP addresses on the various clusters must not overlap and DNS resolution for services on remote clusters is not automatic.
 Users need to replicate the services on every participating cluster.